 I could give you a history of each of these endeavours but I know Shelf life is the most important.
 We have to stop ‘messing around’ with embryonic stem cells and get back to basics. i.e. umbilical cord blood, and stem cells.
 And don’t tell me they may not be the answer because, hello, save the stuff anyway.
 You only have one chance!
 We throw away the blue print, the building blocks, the future.

 Tony Hancock was not so daft for asking for his own blood back, albeit for totally different reasons.

-Click on the Shelf Life page to find out how my new Nokia phone and a conversation with a ninety year old woman triggered the ‘what if’ scenario, that is…Shelf Life.
+Click on the Shelf Life page to see a video teaser and find out how my new Nokia phone and a conversation with a ninety year old woman triggered the ‘what if’ scenario, that is…Shelf Life.
 Remember, EveryBody Has One.